Psychologist’s Guide to Spiritual Awakening

 STAYING IN THE PRESENT MOMENT

-Combine present-moment self-awareness and an integrity practice, and you've got yourself a powerful framework for navigating spiritual awakening.
-It is not a glamorous ride.
-It takes discipline, courage, determination, and an open heart.
-But, of all the practices, this is the most potent and protective combination for your spiritual awakening journey.
+The spiritual journey takes discipline, courage, determination, and an open heart.
+And, of all the practices, this combo is the most potent and protective combination for your spiritual awakening journey.

 THE POWER OF NATURE